 The hurricanes that devastated much of the Caribbean left this under-the-radar little paradise known as Spice Island totally untouched.
 The timing was good, as there are quite a few luxe resorts in the works, with the first major resort opening on Grand Asne Beach for decades last year.
 The Silversands Hotel has the longest pool in the Caribbean, but don’t expect to spend all your days there—the isle is packed with promise in the form of picturesque beaches on which to lounge, colorful culture and cuisine to try, and rainforests to explore.

-It’s next to Mexico, but Guatemala is its own distinctive place.
-The Central American nation is colorful and charming, with parts like Antigua with Spanish colonial buildings and cobblestone streets, and other areas that are thick with rainforests and steep volcanos.
-There’s culture to be had in the form of ancient Mayan ruins, as well as several museums in Guatemala City, where buzzing nightlife balances out the history.
+Guatemala is its own distinctive place positioned next to Mexico, that was colonized by Spain.
+Parts of the Central American nation resemble Antigua with cobblestone streets and colorful buildings, and other areas are thick with rainforests and layered with volcanos.
+Explore the land's history by visiting ancient Mayan ruins as well as several museums in Guatemala City, which buzzes with nightlife after the sun sets.
 Get away from civilization at Casa Palopó on Lake Atitlan or in casitas on stilts at Francis Ford Coppola’s lakeside La Lancha, where friendly howler monkeys will lull you to sleep—or wake you up for a beautiful day in the rainforest.

 Iceland is for adventurers.
 It’s lengthy list of attractions includes the spectacular Northern Lights in the wintertime (stay at Ion for an impeccable viewpoint), seemingly endless opportunities for trekking, riding the country’s famously tiny but strong horses, exploration of caves, volcanos, ice fields and glaciers; and steamy hot springs and lagoons—the new Retreat at Blue Lagoon is the place to sleep and play at the most iconic of them all, with a spa built into the volcanic earth and a five-star restaurant.
 The land of fire and ice may be cold, but there’s enough adrenaline and romance to keep you hot.